Author, Founding Director of CTSW & Lead Trainer

 B Sc, Cert Ed, MA(Ed), Dip Psych., PhD

 Trisha is the author of this online manual and the lead trainer for Setting Up Therapeutic Storywriting Groups.
-She is the founding Director of the Centre for Therapeutic Storywriting and also consultant trainer for the charity YoungMinds where she is leading the DfE YoungMinds in Schools project.
+She is the founding Director of the Centre for Therapeutic Storywriting.

 She is the author of Therapeutic Storywriting (publ.
 David Fulton 2004) and an experienced educational trainer in the field of behaviour management, emotional literacy, SEN and inclusion.
-She is engaged in doctoral research into the relationship between emotional and cognitive learning.
+Her doctoral research at University of Southampton was into the relationship between emotional and cognitive learning.

 With the support of the South-east Region SEN Partnership (SERSEN), Trisha developed the Therapeutic Storywriting Groups model which has now been used in over 500 schools in England.
 Trisha then developed the Story Links model and led the 20 month Story Links project funded by Esmee Fairbairn foundation and the TDA.